JohnDeved/fasting-notes/README.md

 ## general notes
 - ketogenic eating to reach higher levels of ketosis before you start water fasting is a great and healthy way to mitigate most bad side effects you encounter in the first few days of fasting.
 - starting a fast without being in ketosis is harder and bad for the body since you have to suffer through low blood sugars for the first few days. (more muscle than fat loss, low energy, bad feeling)
+- Net Carbs
+  - Fibers are a form of non-digestible carbs.
+That is why they usually count towards "carbohydrates" on the nutrition label.
+But obviously these are not the carbs we care about when trying to eat low-carb/keto. so if you want to know what amount of carbs a product you are eating actually has, you have to subtract the amount of fiber from the total amount of carbs listed on the nutrition label.
+This is what people refer to as "Net Carbs"
 - you should drink plenty of water while fasting, 40% of all water the body consumes usually comes from food.
 So it can be easier to not drink enough and dehydrate when you fast since you need to drink more water than usual.
   - you should listen to your body. dry lips for example are a typical sign of dehydration.
 - Video "[What happens if you Don't Eat for 44 Days?](https://www.youtube.com/watch?v=pfgM6nfWU-I)"